-- 3.3.1 A number of aggregate quarries are located north of the site around the A465 and south of the site between Abertillery and Newport.
+- 3.3.1 A number of aggregate quarries are located north of the Site around the A465 and south of the Site between Abertillery and Newport.
 At this stage, it is assumed that construction materials would be sourced from one or more of the local quarries.
-An example of two local quarries located to the north and south of the Site respectively are identified below: - Gryphonn Quarry, Trefil, Tredegar; and - Hafod Quarry, Abercarn, Newbridge. - 3.3.1 Construction HGV routes 1 and 2 have been included to present a worst-case robust assessment and are identified as follows and illustrated within Figure 3.2, and Figure 3.3 respectively: - HGV Route 1 (north): Trefil Road A465 A467 B4248 Estate Road B4246 Unnamed Road / Farm Road - Site; and - HGV Route 2 (south): Brook Street A467 A472 A4043 B4246 Unnamed Road / Farm Road Site.
+An example of two local quarries located to the north and south of the Site respectively are identified below: - Gryphonn Quarry, Trefil, Tredegar; and - Hafod Quarry, Abercarn, Newbridge. - 3.3.1 Construction HGV routes 1 and 2 have been included to present a worst-case robust assessment and are identified as follows and illustrated within Figure 3.2, and Figure 3.3 respectively: - HGV Route 1 (north): Trefil Road A465 A467 B4248 Estate Road B4246 Unnamed Road / Farm Road -- Unnamed adopted road - Site; and - HGV Route 2 (south): Brook Street A467 A472 A4043 B4246 Unnamed Road / Farm Road - Unnamed adopted road -Site.